 - 10.1 The Staffing Committee will monitor and review this policy to make sure that it is achieving the aims of the policy.
-The review processes will include: - collecting and monitoring all reported incidents; - every year, reviewing this area of the WTC Risk Management Policy; and - every year, reviewing progress in reducing risk and incidents and, if necessary, making recommendations for improvement for the forthcoming year.
+The review processes will include: - a. collecting and monitoring all reported incidents; - b. every year, reviewing this area of the Wilton Town Council Risk Management Policy; and - c. every year, reviewing progress in reducing risk and incidents and, if necessary, making recommendations for improvement for the forthcoming year.